praveenande84/Target-Interview/03 Theory/01 Client/02 CSS/css.md

   </body>
 </html>
 ```

 3. **External**
-   by using the HTML `link` element to link an external CSS file.
+   we can create External CSS Style Sheet with `.css` file extension.
-   In External Style Sheet, CSS property-values are defined in a separate .css file.
+   by using the HTML `link` element to link the CSS file.

 ```HTML
 <!DOCTYPE html>